espressif/esp-rainmaker-android/README.md

 Sharing feature is optional but enabled by default.
 Add `isNodeSharingSupported=false` in `local.properties` file to disable this feature.

+### Alexa App to App Linking

+This account linking flow enables users to link their Alexa user identity with their RainMaker identity by starting from Rainmaker app.
+When they start the account linking flow from the app, users can:
+- Discover their Alexa skill through the app.
+- Initiate skill enablement and account linking from within the app.
+- Link their account without entering Alexa account credentials if already logged into Alexa app.
+They will have to login to Rainmaker once, when trying to link accounts.
+- Link their account from your RainMaker using [Login with Amazon (LWA)](https://developer.amazon.com/docs/login-with-amazon/documentation-overview.html), when the Alexa app isn't installed on their device.

 ## Additional Settings:

 Settings associated with provisioning a device can be modified in the `local.properties` file.